NTIA/scos-sensor/README.md

 JWT token if they have an authority matching the required role setting.

 ### Callback URL Authentication
-OAuth and Token authentication are supported for authenticating against the server pointed to by the callback URL.
+OAuth and Token authentication are supported for authenticating to the server pointed to by the callback URL.
 Callback SSL verification can be enabled or disabled using `CALLBACK_SSL_VERIFICATION` in the environment file.